vcuspinera/vcuspinera.github.io/_projects/2020-10-sie-api-guide.md

 ⭐️ [Here](https://www.banxico.org.mx/SieAPIRest/service/v1/doc/catalogoSeries) you will find the complete catalogue of the SIE's series published by Banco de Mexico.

-### Installation of R-package
+### Installation of R package
 Banco de Mexico developed a package for R called `siebanxicor` for to automatically retrieve economic databases published in the SIE.
 You can install this package by running the next line:

 ```{r}
 install.packages("siebanxicor")
 ```

-More details of the `siebanxicor` R-package can be found [here](https://cran.r-project.org/web/packages/siebanxicor/siebanxicor.pdf).
+More details of the `siebanxicor` R package can be found [here](https://cran.r-project.org/web/packages/siebanxicor/siebanxicor.pdf).

 ## Features of `siebanxicor`

-The `siebanxicor` R-package has five utility functions to retrieve information from the databases published by the Mexican Central Bank:
+The `siebanxicor` R package has five utility functions to retrieve information from the databases published by the Mexican Central Bank:

 - `setToken` - while the Bnx-Token is the key to access SIE API, the `setToken` function is the knob that opens the channel to and connects to this API.
 This utility function should be called before any other function from the siebanxicor package.